rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-21-Team-Echo-wrapping-up.md

 ### Team Echo: Our RGSoC Landing

-Like any flight its like our RGSoC plane just landed .It has  been three awesome  months of learning, connecting, coding and changing lives.
+Like a flight we just landed our RGSoC plane.It has  been three awesome  months of learning, connecting, coding and changing lives.
 We pushed, pulled, squashed, force pushed, gave talks, revived Rails Girls Kampala, interviewed, toured, travelled and became official contributors to qutebrowser.

 The unforgettable memories of  updating teams app, responding to emails and slack messages, having our PRs merged, attending conferences, renewing Rails Girls Kampala and so much more made Rails Girls Summer of Code an amazing  experience.
 The summer is over and we are back to putting what we learnt and our experience to work in our communities.

 ![team picture](/img/blog/2016/team_echo2.jpg)
 <br />
-Team Echo photo taken by Ian Yatich at AWIT conference(East african)
+Team Echo photo put together by Keziah Naggita

 ### Our summer Achievements

 The biggest highlight was the fact that RGSoC introduced us to open source software development.
-We all made our first PRS during RGSoC and have also contributed to other FOSS projects during our summer and intend to continue doing so after such inspired mentorship from ([Florian](https://twitter.com/the_compiler)) and ([Kasia](https://twitter.com/_idengager)) not forgetting our coaches Wilson Kiggundu and Augustine Kisitu.
+We all made our first PRS during RGSoC and have also contributed to other FOSS projects during our summer and intend to continue doing so after such inspired mentorship from [Florian Bruhin](https://twitter.com/the_compiler) and [Kasia jarmołkowicz](https://twitter.com/_idengager) not forgetting our coaches [Wilson Kiggundu](https://twitter.com/WilsonKiggundu)and [Augustine Kisitu](https://twitter.com/austiine04).

 RGSoC has taught us so many things ranging from writing clean and clear code to soft skills.
 We have come to appreciate the need to impact our communities as well.
 We have become better  speakers , mentors and coaches because we know exactly how it feels to be on the other side of life.
 Life is a learning experience and were glad on our way we met RGSoC to also teach us.